Men in Black: International: Music

 Danny Elfman returned to compose International due to having scored the three previous Men in Black films with Chris Bacon, his protégé and fellow composer, working with him on co-producing and arranging his scores as the co-composer.

 Release

 Theatrical

 The film was scheduled for theatrical release on May 17, 2019, but was pushed back to June 14.
 It premiered in New York City on June 11, 2019.

 Marketing

 Deadline Hollywood estimated that Sony would spend around $120 million on prints and advertising for the film, a figure considered on the "lower end" for a tentpole feature.
-They also partnered with several companies to promote it, including Lexus, Hamilton Watches, Zaxby's, Dave & Buster's and Booking.com, for about estimated $75 million worth of advertising.
+They also partnered with several companies to promote it, including Lexus, Hamilton Watches, Zaxby's, Dave & Buster's and Booking.com, for an estimated $75 million worth of advertising.

 Lexus partnered with Sony Pictures to feature their vehicles in the film: the RC and RX, both in their F Sport variants.
 They also designed an alien-looking spaceship based on the body of their RC model.